aspose-slides/Aspose.Slides-API-References/english/net/aspose.slides/presentation/getthumbnails/_index.md

 ---
 title: GetThumbnails
 second_title: Aspose.Sildes for .NET API Reference
-description:
+description: Returns a Thumbnail Bitmap objects for all slides of a presentation.
 type: docs
-weight: 310
+weight: 320
 url: /net/aspose.slides/presentation/getthumbnails/
 ---
-## Presentation.GetThumbnails method (1 of 6)
+## GetThumbnails(IRenderingOptions) {#getthumbnails_6}

 Returns a Thumbnail Bitmap objects for all slides of a presentation.